Michel Lullin de Chateauvieux: Drill plough

-Two years later Young (1771) explained that among his many experiments he did make a single cultivator based on M. de Chateauvieux's instructions with some additional improvements.
+Two years later Young (1771) explained that among his many experiments he did make a single cultivator based on Lullin's instructions with some additional improvements.

 Legacy

-In his days M. de Châteauvieux's work on husbandry was often cited in du Monceau's A Practical Treatise of Husbandry, and in The Complete Farmer: Or, a General Dictionary of Husbandry 3rd ed.
+In his days Lullin's work on husbandry was often cited in du Monceau's A Practical Treatise of Husbandry, and in The Complete Farmer: Or, a General Dictionary of Husbandry 3rd ed.
 (1777).
-The Complete Farmer even listed M. de Châteauvieux in the subtitle of this work among the foremost authorities.
+The Complete Farmer even listed Lullin in the subtitle of this work among the foremost authorities.
 Other people mentioned in this context were Carl Linnaeus, Louis François Henri de Menon, Hugh Plat, John Evelyn, John Worlidge, John Mortimer, Jethro Tull, William Ellis, Philip Miller, Thomas Hale, Edward Lisle, Roque, John Mills, and Arthur Young.

 Over half a century later, The Penny Cyclopædia (1833) gave a summary of the so-called "horse-hoeing husbandry" or "new husbandry":